 If you miss a dose of selexipag, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If your next regular dose is less than 6 hours away, wait until then to use the medicine and skip the missed dose.
+If your next regular dose is in less than 6 hours, skip the missed dose and go back to your regular dosing schedule.
 If you miss a dose for 3 or more days, call your doctor right away.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.